input-output-hk/plutus-pioneer-program/docs/week7.rst

 But we are not yet finished defining the state machine.
 There are some other fields in the *StateMachine* record.

-One is *final*, which lets us define what the final states are.
+One is *smFinal*, which lets us define what the final states are.
 For us, it is just the *Finished* state.
+We define a helper function that we can use for this field.

 .. code:: haskell